probcomp/bayeslite/doc/analysis.rst

 ``INITIALIZE <n> MODEL[S] [IF NOT EXISTS] FOR <name>``

-   Perform metamodel-specific initialization of up to *n* models for the generator named *name*.  *n* must be a literal integer.
+   Perform backend-specific initialization of up to *n* models for the generator named *name*.  *n* must be a literal integer.
 If the generator already had models, the ones it had are unchanged.
    Models are zero-indexed.